 Ned and Chloe had a part in helping the Middletons reorganize their lives in the difficult post-war years.
 Ned is frequently mentioned in Williams' correspondence, and seems to have been in charge of the plantation when the Middletons were away.
 In 1877 a nephew informed Williams that he drove to Middleton Place every day and found "Ned and Chloe very kind and attentive.
 They frequently inquire after all of you."

 Ned, Chloe, and all the other workers were key factors in the survival of Middleton Place.
 Their diligence and devotion helped the Middletons preserve the "dear old place" that was home to them all.

 Beyond the Fields is richly illustrated permanent exhibit with rare images, archeological artifacts and historical documents, and presents the Foundation's latest research.
-Stories of individuals, recreated from family letters and documents, will be told and over 2600 names of Middleton slaves can be searched by visitors.
+Stories of individuals, recreated from family letters and documents, will be told and over 2,600 names of enslaved people can be searched by visitors.
 According to Tracey Todd, Vice President Museums, "Beyond the Fields will have a tremendous impact on the visitors' experience, and give the kind of information many have never heard at other historic sites.
 This exhibit is a giant leap forward in telling a more complete story of life at Middleton Place in the 18th and 19th centuries."

 Eliza's House is also the starting location for the Guided "Beyond The Fields" Walking Tour.